brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 This assessment reports the status of quillback rockfish (*Sebastes maliger*) off the Oregon coast using data through 2020.

-The stock off the Oregon coast was assessed as a separate stock from other populations off the U.S. West Coast based on the fairly sedentary nature of quillback rockfish [@HannahandRankin_rockfish_site_fidelity_2011; @tolimieri_home_2009], which likely limits flow of fish between Oregon and California and Oregon and Washington.
+The stock off the Oregon coast was assessed as a separate stock from other populations off the U.S. West Coast based on the fairly sedentary nature of quillback rockfish [@HannahandRankin_rockfish_site_fidelity_2011; @tolimieri_home_2009], which likely limits movement of fish between Oregon and California and Oregon and Washington.
 The substrate of the southern Washington coast is typically sandy bottom, a poor substrate for quillback rockfish, which creates a natural separation between the Oregon and Washington populations.
 Additionally, the exploitation history and magnitude of removals off the Oregon coast differ from those in Washington and California.

 <!-- Life history -->